skycoin/viscript/notes/im_bits.md

-we are supposed to have a resource registry, where all viewports, terminals, processes are given an id and we have ResourceId and ResourceType, but will leave it for now or ignore it and I am not sure its used for anything right now and it is part of dbus right now, but not sure that is best place dbus creates channels for communication between resources a resource has an in and a resource type
+we are supposed to have a resource registry, where all viewports, terminals, tasks are given an id and we have ResourceId and ResourceType, but will leave it for now or ignore it and I am not sure its used for anything right now and it is part of dbus right now, but not sure that is best place dbus creates channels for communication between resources a resource has an in and a resource type